TheToto318/IoT_stack/README.md

 ### Specs
 Adaptative dashboard including :
-- New panel for new buildings
+- New panel for each buildings
 - Filter by :
   - Sensors type
   - Building